David Thomas

 The office of notary public had its origins in ancient Rome.
 Scribes were public officials whose duties included copying and transcribing official and private documents.
 They acquired technical knowledge and skills and became a profession in their own right.
 Over the centuries, the functions of the scribes became broader and more sophisticated, including that of notarius, a person who took statements in "shorthand" and transcribed them in the form of memoranda or minutes.

 By the 12th century, notaries began to claim complete authenticity for their acts and instruments without the need for any imperial or judicial authentication.
 The ecclesiastical courts eventually accepted this claim and it became enshrined in canon (ecclesiastical) law.
-The result was that notaries eventually ceased to be dependent on judicial authorities and instruments bearing their seals were given universal recognition.
+The result was that notaries eventually ceased to be dependent on judicial authorities and instruments bearing their personal signs or seals were given universal recognition.

-"I . . . do swear that I will not make or attest any act, contract or instrument in which I know there is violence or fraud; and in all things I will act uprightly and justly in the business of a public notary according to the best of my skill and ability.
+"I . . . do swear that I will not make or attest any act, contract or instrument in which I know there is violence or fraud; and in all things I will act uprightly and justly in the business of a notary public according to the best of my skill and ability.
 So help me God."

 Acknowledgement: Ready, Brooke's Notary (10th ed.), Stevens, 1988